nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `addscheme 1 i/1` adds the 1st scheme to the 1st person in the address book.

-### Viewing schemes attached to a family : `viewscheme`
+### Viewing schemes attached to a person : `viewscheme`

-Displays the schemes that the specified family in the address book is attached to.
+Displays the schemes that the specified person in the address book is attached to.

 Format: `viewscheme INDEX`
-* Displays the schemes that the family at the specified `INDEX` is attached to.
+* Displays the schemes that the person at the specified `INDEX` is attached to.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Only 1 index can be inputted at a time.